-How to Remove Rust from Brake Rotors
+Here is How to Remove Rust from Brake Rotors

 Step 1: Getting the Right Cleaning Product

 It is always a good habit to select specialized cleaning agents for the different parts of your car.
-With most brake cleaners, they come free of residue since they aimed at cleaning away any leftover dirt from the key elements of a braking system.
+Most brake cleaners come free of residue since they aim to clean away any leftover dirt from the key elements of a braking system.
+This means it will not leave any lingering dirt on your car rotors for the guarantee of perfect braking.

 Step 2: When to Clean